Why I'm not Answering: Understanding Determinants of Classification of an Abstaining Classifier for Cancer Pathology Reports: Background

-Real world deployed machine learning systems often encounter unforeseen situations not thoroughly explored during the model training.
-Such situations include data noise, variation in class composition, data quality, and site-specific and time-dependent definitions and processes, systematic and random label noise, and low-quality or inappropriate inclusion of data.
+Machine learning systems deployed for real world applications often encounter unforeseen situations that are not thoroughly explored during the model training.
+Such situations include data noise, variation in class composition, data quality, site-specific and time-dependent definitions and processes, systematic and random label noise, and low-quality or inappropriate inclusion of data.
 The medical sector is a case in point, with numerous unknowns, and new concepts arising over time.
 It also exemplifies another typical constraint---a very high cost for mistaken classification.
 A sensible way to tackle these situations is to build a model that flags confusing or unusual data samples requiring human intervention, while classifying acceptable data samples \cite{hengartner2018}.
-While this process is intuitively obvious to humans, neural networks behave abnormally in many cases, making overconfident mistakes when encountering confusing or unknown inputs \cite{mixup,nguyen2015deep}.
-In this work, we build a multitask abstaining classifier for classifying the text pathology reports from the US National Cancer Institute SEER (Surveillance, Epidemiology, and End Results) registries \cite{SEER} that simultaneously makes predictions on six tasks of interest to the registries: primary site (70 classes), histological type (547 classes), primary subsite (314 classes), laterality (7 classes), behavior (4 classes), and histological grade (9 classes) for a given text pathology report.
-We use an extra class, called the abstention class, for each task and train the model to learn the features for each class including the abstention class.
-Unlike existing approaches for abstention that are typically based on softmax thresholding methods \cite{hendrycks2016baseline} \cite{bendale2016openmax}, our method learns features that lead to abstention, thus, allowing us to understand the reasons causing the confusion.
-We demonstrate how an abstaining classifier in a multitask setting can be used on real-world data to solve a complex problem and partially automate a human workflow, abstaining, {\it i.e.,} refusing to classify confusing samples, and thus requiring human intervention on these samples while making predictions on regular samples without a problem.
-We show that this is an intuitively simple yet very effective way of tackling inevitable errors when deploying machine learning models.
+While this process is intuitively obvious to humans, neural networks behave abnormally in many cases, making overconfident mistakes when encountering confusing or unknown inputs \cite{thulasidasan2019OnMT, nguyen2015deep}.